 Save the ‘lightbulb moment’ for good ideas

-It may take you back to your teenage years when your parents followed you round the house switching off lights as you left the room but turning off lights in spaces when they’re not in use can actually save small businesses over £100 a year.
-Of course you won’t want to discourage your most conscientious workers from putting in the overtime but a polite reminder to ‘turn off the lights’ when they leave in the evening could save you cash.
-On the topic of lights why not change to energy efficient ones such as LED light bulbs rather than halogen or fluorescent light sources?
+It may take you back to your teenage years when your parents followed you around the house switching off lights as you left the room but turning off lights in spaces when they’re not in use can actually save small businesses over £100 a year.
+Of course, you won’t want to discourage your most conscientious workers from putting in the overtime but a polite reminder to ‘turn off the lights’ when they leave in the evening could save you cash.
+On the topic of lights why not change to energy-efficient ones such as LED light bulbs rather than halogen or fluorescent light sources?

 Keep your cool